iphong/esphome-espnow/README.md

 ## Usage

-A. A main device contains simple gpio switch
+1. A main device contains simple gpio switch and a light

 ```yaml